l-mb/l-mb.github.io/_posts/2021-01-22-single-vendor-floss.md

 currently do, much of this happens with somewhat stretched truths and by pretending unsustainable business models in fact are.

+As investors begin to see and understand this, I further believe that single-vendor projects will receive lower - that is, more appropriate valuation and reduce the pressure to create even more of them.
+Those in search of billion-dollar pay-offs will go seek the next tulip mania.
+So if you're currently caught up in this, brace for impact, and make sure you realistically assess what you can achieve for and from your current and future investors.

 Relevant Free, Libre, and Open Source projects need to be owned collectively and in a collaborative fashion.
 They are public goods; this is especially true for infrastructure components.

-As investors begin to see and understand this, I further believe that single-vendor projects will receive lower - that is, more appropriate
-- valuation and reduce the pressure to create even more of them.
-Those in search of billion-dollar pay-offs will go seek the next tulip bulb.
-So if you're currently caught up in this, brace for impact.
+Organizational structures exist and are gaining traction - for-purpose organizations, associations, cooperatives, foundations, private-public partnerships, and even fully public-sector undertakings.

 This will only be a small contribution to evolving our economy towards more sustainability.